generative-objects-org/go-front-libs/src/plugins/README.md

 Note: the `applyFilter` version is clearly more verbose than the original Vuex ORM one, but its use is mostly indented to convert generated Condition & ConditionGroup into the Vuex ORM Query language.
 If one needs to write custom code using directly the Vuex ORM library, s/he can use the [Query builder syntax](https://vuex-orm.github.io/vuex-orm/guide/store/retrieving-data.html#query-builder) to do so.

-Currently, this plugin doesn't work well with nested ConditionGroup (ie groups of the form `(A && B) || (C && D)`) due to a bug in the original library.
+> ⚠️ Currently, this plugin doesn't work well with nested ConditionGroup (ie groups of the form `(A && B) || (C && D)`) due to a bug in the original library.
 It works for simple conditions & one-level condition groups.
-{: .alert .alert-warning}